o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 However, there are a few usability improvements that can be made to improve its appearance in Script Canvas:

-+ Provide the class with a top-level category, "My Extensions", instead of the default "Other".
++ Provide the class with a top-level category, `My Extensions`, instead of the default `Other`.
-+ Provide a user-friendly parameter name, "Radians", for the input pin.
++ Provide a user-friendly parameter name, `Radians`, for the input pin.
 + Provide a tooltip when a user hovers over the Radians parameter.

 This can all be accomplished through changes to the code in the `Reflect` function: